bcgsc/RNA-Bloom/README.md

 # RNA-Bloom

-RNA-Bloom is a *de novo* transcript sequence assembler for bulk and single cell paired-end RNA-seq data.
+RNA-Bloom is a fast and memory-efficient *de novo* transcript sequence assembler for bulk and single cell paired-end RNA-seq data.

 Written by [Ka Ming Nip](mailto:kmnip@bcgsc.ca)